sunnyvagnozzi/Braneworld-extra-dimensions/README.md

 # References

-If you use these codes in your research, please cite the following paper
+If you use these codes in your research, please cite the following paper (if you use *Montepython*, you should also cite the original work):

 L. Visinelli, N. Bolis, S. Vagnozzi, [Brane-world extra dimensions in light of GW170817](https://inspirehep.net/record/1636969), [arXiv: 1711.06628](https://arxiv.org/abs/1711.06628)